 Sadly, my mother soon stopped baking pies.
 She always said her mother could whip up a pie crust with virtually no effort at all, so perhaps my mother felt that she simply couldn’t compete with Grandma’s pies.
 Whatever the reason, her homemade pies virtually disappeared from the family menu, and, on those rare occasions when she did bake a pie, she used the frozen pie shells.

 Fast forward.
-I’m testing recipes for my historic cookbook, Rosie’s Riveting Recipes, and the time had come for to try making my own pie crust from scratch.
+I’m testing recipes for Rosie’s Riveting Recipes, and the time had come for to try making my own pie crust from scratch.
 I’d never done it before, but they say certain genes skip a generation.
 I soon discovered that making pie crust from scratch isn’t rocket science.
 All you need is flour, baking powder, shortening, and a little water.
 Having the right tools helps too.
 I bought a pastry cutter at Walmart, and that investment of a few dollars really paid off because it makes blending in the shortening a snap.

 VICTORY PIE CRUST